Image

 Reduced projected revenue from lower-than-anticipated property value assessments impacted the City's 2026 budget.

-The factors that influence the 2026 property tax increase may be different for each municipality.
+The factors that influence the 2026 property tax increase are different for each municipality.
 Each municipality has different infrastructure needs, geographical challenges and populations.
-This chart outlines the proposed 2026 property tax increases for nearby municipalities that have similar population sizes and growth rates to Maple Ridge.
+In the following charts and tables, indicative comparisons are shown of tax increases for nearby municipalities that have similar population sizes and growth rates to Maple Ridge.
 Some of these municipalities include utility levies in their tax notices and some bill these separately.

 Visit MapleRidge.ca/Capital for full details.